danbernier/regex-parser/README.md

 1. Implement a pattern parser & builder.
 1. Add non-literals to the patterns, so things like *.*, *[0-9]*, and *\d* work.
-1. Right now, it's only deterministic FAs.
-To match the paper, it really needs to be non-deterministic, so I have to stop using a hash, or something.
+1. I made it support NFAs, but I should probably add more tests.